-Dr. Norrell serves as a psychiatric consultant to the behavioral health care managers and primary care providers in the hospital’s Integrated Behavioral Health Program.
+Dr. Norrell serves as a psychiatric consultant to the behavioral care coordinators and primary care providers in the hospital’s Integrated Behavioral Health Program.

 She completed her residency training at the University of Virginia, and previously received her Doctor of Medicine at the University of Arkansas for Medical Sciences in 2007.
 She specializes in geriatric psychiatry and completed her fellowship in 2021.

-As part of this effort, Kathy Ulivi and Jennifer Thomas are participating in Carle Health’s Opioid Use Disorder Treatment Fellowship ECHO® Program.
+In order to improve access to MOUD care, Kathy Ulivi and Dr. Jennifer Thomas participated in the 2021 Carle Health OUD Treatment Fellowship ECHO® Program.
 Funded by the Illinois Substance Use Prevention and Recovery (SUPR) Agency, this training opportunity aims to increase access to medication for opioid use disorder in Illinois, with a special focus on primary care providers in communities with limited access to MOUD.

 If you or someone you know would like more information on Medication for Opioid Use Disorder (MOUD) or other substance use disorder treatment options, please call 815-237-0413.